strmlineapp-ux/agileflow/docs/user-manual.md

 ## 6. Notifications

 The **Notifications** page keeps you informed.
+This page has no visible header; the list content itself acts as the page.
 - **Unread Count**: A badge on the sidebar shows the number of unread notifications.
 - **Access Requests**: Administrators can approve or reject new user access requests directly from the notification list.

 ## 7. Settings & Preferences

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
-This page allows you to customize your experience and manage your profile.
+This page has no visible header.

 - **Change Colour Scheme**: Choose between `light` and `dark` themes.
 You can also select a custom primary color to override the theme's default.
 - **Set Default Calendar View**: Select which calendar view you want to see when you log in.